ePages-de/epages-devportal/_posts/2022/2022-01-06-github-actions-a-basic-how-to.md

 ## Build pipeline

-Great, so GitHub Actions has many advantages.
+Great, so GitHub Actions is a powerful tool.
 But let's focus on one of its main use cases: creating your own build pipeline.
 You can build, test, and even deploy your service via GitHub Actions.
 You just need to know which commands to run.